 The Census

-The Census provides the most comprehensive and wide-ranging data on minority groups across health, disability, sexual orientation, gender identity and ethnicity.
+The Census provides the most comprehensive and wide-ranging data on minority groups across health, disability, sexual orientation and ethnicity.
 As such, it is the most effective source to use for setting quotas for inclusive ‘Nat Rep’ research.

 Detailed information is available at a total level for each sub-group, allowing correct proportions within samples to be reflective of the national population.
 For example, ensuring that X% of your overall sample is from X minority group.
 As mentioned above, quotas for minority groups at this overall level (i.e. not interlocking) are currently considered sufficient for achieving an inclusive ‘Nat Rep’ sample.